-While Adam had experience restoring other homes in Westwood and Price Hill, his Rose Hill house supplied new challenges as he opened up the walls.
-His first priority was to make the roof tight and replace and install whatever was needed prior to the plaster being repaired.
-Both of the second floor bathrooms had non-operational toilets, sinks, or tubs that either didn’t work at all or leaked badly.
-The drain and supply lines were so far beyond their functional life that Adam had to install over four hundred of plumbing, including two drain stacks from basement to roof and hot and cold supply lines to four bathrooms.
+Despite restoring other Cincinnati homes, the Rose Hill house supplied new challenges.
+Adam’s first priority was to make the roof tight and to replace and install whatever necessary before plaster repair began.
+Both 2nd floor bathrooms had toilets, sinks, or tubs that either didn’t work at all or leaked badly.
+The drain and supply lines were so far beyond their use life that Adam had to install over 400 feet of plumbing.
+This included two drain stacks from basement to roof and hot and cold supply lines to four bathrooms.

-While the walls were open and the chases to the second floor were exposed, Adam ran new electric and communication wiring.
+After opening walls and exposing chases to the 2nd floor, Adam ran new electric and communication wiring.
 He also replaced the electrical service and fuse distribution panel with modern circuit breakers.
-While some minor modification of the floor plan on the second floor was needed to add closets and a second floor laundry, Adam saved all of the woodwork and reused it in new locations in the house.
+Some minor floor plan tweaks were needed to add 2nd floor closets and a laundry.
+Adam saved all the woodwork and reused it in new locations in the house.

-Restoring a house has led Adam to some fun and curious discoveries while opening up walls, including discovering a path to climb inside the cone roof of the turret, then later falling into a fresh air shaft under the basement floor (connected to a vent under the porch that fed the original gravity heat furnaces).
-While at times he wonders how he got himself into this endeavor, in the long run he’s glad to restore and to be a custodian to a historical piece of architecture.
+Restoring an historic home allows you to know its every nook and cranny.
+The Rose Hill home led Adam to some fun and curious discoveries.
+He discovered a path to climb inside the cone roof of the turret.
+And he once fell into a fresh air shaft under the basement floor (it connected to a vent under the porch that fed the original gravity heat furnaces).
+While he sometime wonders how he got himself into the endeavor, he remains glad to have brought back the splendor of this historic architectural gem.